Please enable JavaScript to view this site.

 Prism Cloud is only available with eligible subscriptions and in specific regions.

-The Prism Cloud workspace is a common, shared place for workspace members to publish, share, and create discussions to collaborate on their graphs and layouts created in Prism.
+The Prism Cloud workspace is a common, shared place for workspace members to publish, share, and create discussions to collaborate on their projects created in Prism.
 In order to publish to Prism Cloud, you must be a member of at least one workspace, but it's possible to belong to more than one Prism Cloud workspace.
 While in the Prism Cloud web app, the current Prism Cloud workspace will be shown in the the left panel (the workspace navigator) beneath your Profile Settings and Shared with me.
 If you belong to more than one workspace, you'll be able to click the dropdown arrow to choose the workspace that you'd like to browse.

 Workspace Selection